 Traditionally, your website visitors would scroll down your page, and if your CTA isn’t in the exact position at the exact moment that they are ready to take action, then there’s a good chance they won’t take action.

 Having a sticky CTA means that no matter where they are on your page the CTA is always displayed at the top of the page or in the footer of the page.
 This increased the likelihood of them taking action.

 Sticky CTAs are especially effective when your website is viewed on a mobile device.
 This is because the viewable area is smaller so the CTA stands out more and is always in view.

 Recent advancements in ‘artificial Intelligence’ (AI) can give your visitors a more relevant way to interact with your website.

-This personalized experience is based on AI algorithms & cookies, that essentially makes your visitors feel like your website speaks directly to them.
+This personalized experience is based on AI algorithms & cookies, that essentially make your visitors feel like your website speaks directly to them.
 This approach is a huge conversion booster.

 5. Using Depth & Drop-Shadows Properly

-Without a shadow the button looks flat resulting in it not looking like a button, hence less people would click it.
+Without a shadow, the button looks flat resulting in it not looking like a button, hence fewer people would click it.

 Get the balance right and you can have a good looking web page that also entices people to take action, based on the visual hierarchy, plus you will look cool by using this latest design trend =)